דִּילְמָא בִּיאַת אוֹרוֹ הוּא, וּמַאי ״וְטָהֵר״ — טְהַר גַּבְרָא?!

 The Gemara begins its analysis by clarifying whether there is an actual contradiction here, or whether different expressions are being employed to describe the same time.
 The latter clause of the baraita, which established that the time for the recitation of the evening Shema ends when a poor person rises from his meal, certainly disagrees with our mishna.
-Since the poor person clearly does not continue eating until the end of the third watch, this baraita certainly contradicts our mishna.
+Since the poor person clearly does not continue eating until the end of the first watch, this baraita certainly contradicts our mishna.
 With regard to the first clause of the baraita, however, which establishes the beginning of the time for the recitation of the evening Shema , shall we say that it disagrees with our mishna?

 לָא, עָנִי וְכֹהֵן חַד שִׁיעוּרָא הוּא.

 The Gemara immediately rejects this idea: No, the time when the poor person eats and the time when the priest is purified and permitted to partake of his teruma are one and the same time.